Skip to content

 ghl-ui PropHighRise PropNotes

--showSelectedMarkNew prop to show checkmark for selected items
+-showSelectedMarkShow checkmark for selected items (default false).

 Options Format